K-State graduation year: 2005

 Position: Principal/Owner of Both Companies – See Websites for Differences if Interested – www.searcyfinancial.com – www.allosadvisors.com

 I was fortunate that my parents saved a little money for me to go to college.
 When I received nearly a full ride scholarship to attend K-State, my parents reviewed with me the money they had saved and how they did it.
 To teach me the basics of investing and saving, they gave me the small balance they had saved and suggested I meet with their financial advisor at Edward Jones to learn more about planning for the futures.
 They also warned me that the money the provided was the money available for college so it made me value my GPA and maintain my primary scholarship that covered most of my expenses.
 When I visited with my parents advisor I thought that the profession was very interesting in that they helped people set their goals and kept them accountable.
 The financial planning profession has emerged since then by holding clients accountable to more than just money goals.
-I’m glad the Personal Financial Planning major continues to be in the College of Human Ecology.
+I’m glad the Personal Financial Planning major continues to be in the College of Health and Human Sciences.
 The knowledge and skills I acquired from the college as it relates to relationship management, family issues, counseling, money scripts, behavioral finance, etc. have been very useful in my role as my clients financial planner and investment advisor.
-Although I majored in business, the soft skills from Human Ecology were very important in relating to people in a relationship based business.
+Although I majored in business, the soft skills from Health and Human Sciences were very important in relating to people in a relationship based business.

 - Silver Key